A Robust Placeability Metric for Model-Free Unified Pick-and-Place Reasoning

-To ensure robust object placement, we introduce an object-centric \emph{placeability metric} that quantifies how suitable a candidate placement pose $m_p$ is for an object \(o_i\) using only its sensed visual geometry.
-The metric integrates three complementary scores: \textbf{(i)} A \textbf{point cloud based stability} measure that assigns higher scores to object placements whose projected center-of-mass hypotheses lie within the placing candidate's support polygon, ensuring robust equilibrium even under partial or noisy observations. \textbf{(ii)} A \textbf{placement-conditioned graspability} measure that evaluates whether high-quality grasps remain kinematically feasible and collision-free after being transformed into a candidate placement pose, thereby linking grasp success directly to the downstream placement outcome. \textbf{(iii)} An \textbf{altitude-based clearance} term that shapes the vertical clearance between the grasp and the object’s lowest point, reducing the risk of unintended surface interactions during both grasping and placing.
-Optionally, these components can be modulated by task-specific heuristics, e.g., dense packing preferences.
+To ensure robust object placement, we introduce an object-centric \emph{placeability metric} that quantifies the physical feasibility of a candidate placement pose directly from the object’s sensed geometry.
+The metric integrates three complementary components: (i) A \textbf{point cloud based probabilistic stability} measure that assigns higher scores to candidate placement poses whose projected center-of-mass hypotheses lie within the placing candidate's support polygon, ensuring robust equilibrium even under partial or noisy observations. (ii) A \textbf{placement-conditioned graspability} measure that evaluates whether high-quality grasps remain kinematically feasible and collision-free after being transformed into a candidate placement pose, thereby linking grasp success directly to the following placement task.